didier-wenzek/thin-edge.io/docs/src/understand/index.md

 that can be easily combined with extensions specific to an equipment, an application or a cloud end-point.

 Thin-edge is designed to ease the development of smart IIoT agents.
-These agents run on the edge, at the frontier between IT cloud computing and OT industrial equipments, and act as gateways between the cloud and the devices embedded into smart equipments, machines or plants.
+These agents run on the edge, at the frontier between IT cloud computing and OT industrial equipment, and act as gateways between the cloud and the devices embedded into smart equipment, machines or plants.
 They main functions and challenges are to:
-- establish a secure and reliable connection from the cloud to a fleet of smart equipments,
+- establish a secure and reliable connection from the cloud to a fleet of smart equipment,
-- provide a uniform way to monitor and control these equipments despite the diversity of hardware and protocol,
+- provide a uniform way to monitor and control these assets despite the diversity of hardware and protocol,
-- collect telemetry and monitoring data from the various sensors and processes running on the equipments,
+- collect telemetry and monitoring data from the various sensors and processes running on the devices,
 - process these data with local analytics tools and push the relevant subset to the cloud,
-- monitor, configure and update from the cloud the agents and the attached equipments.
+- monitor, configure and update from the cloud the agents and the attached devices.

 To implement these functions, thin-edge proposes to design an IIoT agent using a combination of software components, which are deployed on the main agent device as well as the set of interconnected embedded devices that form the equipment.